Jul-333/Jul-333/README.md

 ### Hi!
-My name is Juliya.👋 I'm a beginner **FRONT-END DEVELOPER.**
+My name is Juliya.👋 I'm a beginner FRONT-END DEVELOPER.
-### I have successfully finished courses by HTML Academy (HTML, CSS) and The Rolling Scopes School (JS, React, Redux). 🎓 Now, I am continuing to improve my knowledge and skills in front-end sphere.
+### I have successfully finished courses by HTML Academy (HTML, CSS) and The Rolling Scopes School (JS, React). 🎓 Now, I keep improving my knowledge and skills in front-end sphere.

 ## *Key skills:*